tercen/iteos_flowjo_reported_stats_template/docs/index.md

 # Create Project

 Create a Project in Tercen

-Note: If you create in a Team, then you can share it easier
+>:bulb: If you create in a Team, then you can share it more easily.

 # Preparation of the three files

-You require three files
+You require three files.

 * Measurement file
 * Sample annotation file
 * Display name file

-These can be created from the Flowjo Export Table file
+These can be created from the Flowjo Export Table file.

 Here is a link to a template of the three files.
 Download them and fill them out.